Who are you?

 What do I use for a portfolio?

 Keep it clean and simple, and show only your best work.
 Keep it to no more than 20 pieces max, and that’s including any pinups, covers or single illustrations.
-A great method for portfolio layouts is one the I got from Joe Quesada (EIC of Marvel Comics).
+A great method for portfolio layouts is one the I got from Joe Quesada (former EIC of Marvel Comics, and great artist).
 Draw three 3 page stories, and include a cover for each one if you have time.
 Don’t get hung up on the covers, for comics are a storytelling medium, and that’s generally the starting point.
 Try to be as diverse as possible on each story.
 Do a single character story, a team book, and what ever strikes your fancy for the third.
 If you know a certain editor will be at a convention, try to sculpt the portfolio to that editor.